aliceactually/certrobo/README.md

 The elements in this file are as follows:

 * Server: The AD CS server that we are targeting, in the format "FQDN\CA Friendly Name".
+* Template4096: The certificate template that will be used to issue RSA 4096 certificates.
+* Template2048: The certificate template that will be used to issue RSA 2048 certificates.
+* Template384: The certificate template that will be used to issue ECDSA 384 certificates.
-* Template: The certificate template to issue against.
-The server running CertRobo must have a machine account with permission to issue certificates against this template.
+* Template256: The certificate template that will be used to issue ECDSA 256 certificates.
 * Group: The group that CertRobo will issue certificates to, in the format "DOMAIN\Group".
 * Defaults: These are X.509 attributes used by autofill, and must comply with RFC 5280 Appendix A.
 * Country: Required.
 This must be an ISO 3166 Alpha-2 country code.